lightningames/lnbitsbot-py/README.md

 # lnbitsbot
-telegram bot with lnbits as backend

-starter template for running bots based off of lnbits.com or your own install.
+A starter template for running bots based off of lnbits.com or your own install.
-To set up your own install fast see: https://www.youtube.com/watch?v=AzIPVmCIVAw

-Just my quick and dirty outline using lnbits as the backend for a python TG bot that can:
+Basic outline with lnbits as the backend for a python TG bot:

 - create a wallet on lnbits tied to a TG username
 - TG users can send links to nonTG users